Expression Syntax Information Bottleneck for Math Word Problems: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Datasets} We conduct experiments on two benchmark MWP datasets: Math23k \cite{wang2017deep} and Ape210k \cite{zhao2020ape210k}.
-Math23k contains 22162/1000 questions for training/testing, respectively.
-Ape210k is composed of 166,270 questions for training, 4,157 questions for validation, and 4,159 questions for testing. \paragraph{Implementation Details} The word embedding size of decoder is set to 1024 and proportional coefficient $\alpha$ in loss function is set to 0.005.
+\paragraph{Datasets} We conduct experiments on four benchmark MWP datasets: Math23K \cite{wang2017deep}, Ape210K \cite{zhao2020ape210k}, MAWPS \cite{koncel2016mawps}, and CM17K \cite{qin2020cm17k}. \textbf{Math23K} is a Chinese dataset containing 22,162 questions for training and 1,000 questions for testing. \textbf{Ape210K} is a large-scale Chinese dataset composed of 166,270 questions for training, 4,157 questions for validation, and 4,159 questions for testing. \textbf{MAWPS} is an English dataset that consists of 2,373 arithmetic word problems, where we use 1,921 for training and 452 for testing following previous work. \textbf{CM17K} is a Chinese dataset containing 17,000 math word problems with diverse problem types, split into 14,000 for training and 3,000 for testing. \paragraph{Implementation Details} The word embedding size of decoder is set to 1024 and proportional coefficient $\alpha$ in loss function is set to 0.005.
 We set the dimension of vectors $z$ to 50.
 When the encoder is BERT, we set the dimension of $z$ to 32.
 We adopt RoBERTa \cite{liu2019roberta} as the problem encoder.
 Following RoBERTa's setting, the hidden size of the encoder is set to 768, and we set the hidden size of the decoder to 1024.
 We used Adamw \cite{loshchilov2018fixing} as the optimizer with the learning rate as 5e-5.
 The mini-batch size is set to 16.
 We adopt a beam search with the size of 5.
 Dropout (dropout rate = 0.5) is employed to avoid overfitting.
 For Ape210K, we set the maximum sequence length of questions as 150 and that of solution expressions as 50, similar to \cite{wu2021math}.
 Our model takes 80 epochs on Math23k and 50 epochs on Ape210k for convergence.